Justin-Zwart/pokerbot/README.md

 These instructions assume you are on a Windows computer.

+#### Backend

 1. Ensure `python 3.11` or later is installed.
-2. From the root directory run the following commands.
+2. `cd backend-api` and run the following commands.

 ```bash
 python -m venv venv
 ./venv/Scripts/activate
 ```

-3. Install Django and the other necessary packages.
+3. Install Django and the other necessary packages from the same wd.

 ```bash
 python -m pip install django djangorestframework